Actor, Comedian and Television Presenter

 Student and Founder of ThrivEd

-Jack is a student, and the founder of ThrivEd, a not-for profit textbook organisation that produces Year 12 textbooks.
-The proceeds of every two textbook sales are used to produce a third textbook which is donated to the libraries of schools in underprivileged areas.
+Jack is the founder of ThrivEd Incorporated, a not-for-profit textbook organisation founded in Western Australia that produces Year 12 textbooks and uses the proceeds of every two sales to produce a third textbook which is donated to the libraries of schools in low-socioeconomic areas.

-Having authored two textbooks in the last year and with another four books on the way, Jack’s goal is to help other young people achieve discover their own potential, all while still studying Mechanical Engineering and training as a Ninja Warrior!
+Having authored two Chemistry textbooks in the last year and with another four books on the way, Jack’s goal is to help other young people discover their own potential, all while still studying Mechanical Engineering at the University of Western Australia and training as an Australian Ninja Warrior!

 Peter is a small business owner and, more importantly, a young person.
 Peter owns Matthews Copywriting, a WA digital marketing firm catering to mature corporate and small to mid-tier government clients.
 Matthews Copywriting celebrated its fourth birthday in October 2021, and in this time has worked closely with corporate and government clients including Hockey WA, BGC, Century 21 Australia and the WA Department of Local Government, Sport and Communities on subjects of content strategy and digital marketing with a written focus.
 Outside work, Peter is a committed Rotarian, student and freestyle wrestler.